Program Overview

 A-State's online programs are affordable and convenient.
 You may also qualify for financial aid.
 Learn more.

 The Bachelor of Science in Education – Special Education K-12 online program offers the same low, pay-by-the-course tuition to all U.S. residents.
-All fees are included in the total tuition.
+All fees are included.

 Transfer your credits for lower tuition